gvSIGAssociation/gvnix/addon-dynamic-configuration/docs/ug-addon-dynamic-configuration.rst

  * configuration: Name of configuration to update
  * property: Name of configuration to update
  * value: New value to set

+* configuration property undefined - Set no value into a configuration property

+ * configuration: Name of configuration to update
+ * property: ame of property to update

 * configuration list - List all created configurations and their properties